quchen/voron/buildlog.md

   - Software: 9h45m + 2h (Klicky) + 15m (QGL) + 15m (bed mesh) + 30m (macros) +
     (oh boy I lost track of time but total has to be 12h today) 4h
   - Total: 39h45 + 3h15m 4h = 47h

+# 2022-11-06

+## Foam pads for side panels

+It took me 45m to glue the foam strips onto the panels for the back, top, and two sides.
+I postponed it because I thought it wasn’t super necessary for the initial prints, and because it would not be fun.
+I think I was wrong on both
+accounts: chamber temperatures over 40°C were super hard to attain (41-dot-something degrees after the 1h calibration cube prine!), and also it actually was fun to attach them accurately!
+I should have done this much earlier.

+I also did the whole Loctite